 Considering that suborbital vehicles are expected to consist of only a small fraction of overall aviation traffic, the spectrum requirements for the operation of suborbital vehicles are not expected to significantly impact on overall aviation spectrum requirements.

-Examples of services and frequency bands identified for stations on board sub-orbital vehicles can be found in Annex 2.]
+Examples of services and frequency bands identified for stations on board sub-orbital vehicles can be found in Annex 2.

 Annex 1 provides the corresponding use cases in European airspace which would be used for spectrum needs and functional analysis.